DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 |

 - :ref:`What You Will Need (for the IRF3205)`
+- :ref:`Which option should you choose?`
-- :ref:`Use Arduino Motor Shield for PROG and IRF3205 for MAIN`
+- :ref:`Upgrading (Use the Arduino Motor Shield AND the IRF3205)`
-- :ref:`Use IRF3205 alone for both PROG and MAIN`
+- :ref:`Replacing (Use both IRF3205 outputs to control MAIN and PROG)`
 - :ref:``
 - :ref:``
 - :ref:``